Leo Grillo

 Leo Francis Grillo Jr. (born 1948) is an American film actor, producer, and animal welfare activist.
 He is best known for founding Dedication and Everlasting Love to Animals Rescue, an animal welfare organization based in Acton, California.
 The not-for-profit organization was incorporated in 1981.

-The refuge has grown to become the largest care-for-life animal sanctuary of its type in the world.
+In 2024, D.E.L.T.A.
+Rescue lost a multi-million dollar judgment in a civil case for workplace discrimination, leading to its filing for Chapter 11 bankruptcy in 2025.
+In March 2026, the Federal Bureau of Investigation arrested and accused Grillo for an alleged plot to kidnap the plaintiff in the civil case.
+Grillo plead "not guilty" to the charges.
+He was remanded, and his subsequent request for bail was denied.
+As of July 2026 Grillo is detained in the Metropolitan Detention Center, Los Angeles.

 Early life

 Grillo was born in Lawrence, Massachusetts, to Carmela de Lucia and Leo Francis Grillo, Sr., both Italian-Americans.
 Grillo appeared in the 1972 television series Banacek.
 Grillo majored in theatre at Emerson College in Boston, MA.

 Career

 In 1977, Grillo moved from Boston to Los Angeles, California, to pursue a film career.
 He appeared in the 1977 John Heard film Between the Lines.
 Grillo studied under the tutelage of Charles E. Conrad, an acting coach credited with launching the film careers of Dee Wallace and Diana Ross, both Academy Award nominees.

 Grillo was the lead actor in Dierdre's Party, a feature film he produced in 1998.
 Grillo played lead actor, opposite Katherine Heigl, in the 2006 independent film Zyzzyx Road.
 In 2009, Grillo co-wrote, produced and starred in Magic, opposite Sammi Hanratty, Lori Heuring, Christopher Lloyd and Robert Davi, who directed the movie.